 When buying a water filter, watch out for red flags.
 The number one indicator of a fraud?
 Price.
 Counterfeit filters and replacement cartridges usually cost significantly less than authentic certified products, Andrew says.
 Some other red flags include light weight (because they don't contain the proper materials to do the job), small certification marks as to not draw attention, and glossy packaging to appear high-quality.

 Best Compact: Aquasana Countertop Water Filter

 Transform ordinary tap water into a clean, crisp beverage with this countertop filter from Aquasana.
-Certified to NSF/ANSI standards 42, 53, 401, and P473, this system is proven to reduce 77 contaminants including heavy metals like mercury and lead, chlorine-resistant cysts like giardia and cryptosporidium, organic chemicals like herbicides and pesticides, and pharmaceuticals such as estrone and ibuprofen.
+Certified to NSF/ANSI standards 42, 53, 401, and P473, this system reduces contaminants including mercury and lead, asbestos, chlorine, chloramine, cysts, and estrone.

 Claryum technology (activated carbon, catalytic carbon, ion-exchange, and absolute sub-micron mechanical filtration) preserves naturally occurring minerals that your body needs, including calcium, potassium, and magnesium.

 Reviewers love how easy this is to install.
 Simply screw the faucet attachment to your sink and enjoy clean water straight from the tap.
 Another plus?
 Fewer filter replacements.
 One Aquasana Claryum filter lasts six months or through approximately 450 gallons of water (whichever comes first).
 If for some reason, you're unhappy with its performance, there is a 90-day guarantee and, separately, a one-year warranty.